Craig E. Leen

 The City Attorney: Craig E. Leen

 Craig E. Leen was appointed to serve as the City Attorney for the City of Coral Gables in 2011.
-As City Attorney, Mr. Leen is the chief legal officer and general counsel for the City and supervises an Office composed of the Deputy City Attorney, the Assistant City Attorney, a Paralegal, an Administrative Assistant, and a part time Legal Clerk.
-Additionally, Mr. Leen is also responsible for hiring and supervising outside counsel that may be retained to represent the City.
+Mr. Leen is the chief legal officer and general counsel for the City, serving as counsel to the City Commission, City Officials, and City Departments, providing legal opinions and interpretations on behalf of the City, and supervising the City Attorney’s Office and outside counsel.

 Mr. Leen is Board Certified by the Florida Bar in City, County, and Local Government Law.
 He serves as a volunteer adjunct professor for the University of Miami School of Law, where he has taught State & Local Government Law and Real Property & Government.
-In addition, Mr. Leen is an adjunct professor at the Florida International University College of Law, where he has taught Evidence and Legal Skills and Values III.
+In addition, Mr. Leen is an adjunct professor at the Florida International University College of Law, where he has taught Local Government, Evidence, and Legal Skills and Values III.

 Mr. Leen is active in professional committees and associations.
-He presently serves as Vice Chair of the Florida Appellate Court Rules Committee, as an Executive Council Member of the City, County & Local Government Section of the Florida Bar, and on the Steering Committee for the Florida Municipal Attorneys Association.
+He serves as an Executive Council Member of the City, County & Local Government Section of the Florida Bar, as a member of the Rules of Judicial Administration Committee for Florida (including as Chair of its Drafting and Internal Operating Procedures Subcommittee) and on the Steering Committee for the Florida Municipal Attorneys Association.
 Mr. Leen is also a member of the Local Rules Committee for the Southern District of Florida.
+Mr. Leen previously served as Vice Chair of the Florida Appellate Court Rules Committee.

 The Deputy City Attorney/City Prosecutor: Miriam S. Ramos